Contents - Files

 Climatic Spreadsheet

-This spreadsheet has cells ready prepared for entering climate data from the datasheet.
+This spreadsheet has cells ready prepared for entering climate data from the data sheet.
 More details of the activity can be found on the Weather Round the World page.

 Climatic Spreadsheet Example